jarvis-wu/Konsensus/README.md

-# Koncensus
+# Konsensus

-Koncensus is a Hackathon project that won the first place in MLH Local Hack Day 2018.
+Konsensus is a Hackathon project that won the first place in MLH Local Hack Day 2018.
 This project has a Python backend that generates normalized movie ratings through sentiment analysis on data scraped from Twitter; it also has an iOS app as a frontend where users can search for a movie from IMDb and view its overall rating score and each comment on Twitter.

 ## Getting Started